Fix Mac hardware problems after running Apple Diagnostics

-Disk Utility (built-into every OS X) is useful for fixing memory (RAM), hard disk and external drive problems, as are several third-party apps.
+Disk Utility (built into every Mac) is useful for fixing memory (RAM), hard disk, and external drive problems, as are several third-party apps.

-In any scenario involving hardware, you need to be aware that you are at risk of losing any items on your Mac that haven't been backed-up to the cloud.
-We recommend storing as much as you can with a cloud provider, such as Dropbox, or Apple iCloud.
+In any scenario involving hardware, you need to be aware that you are at risk of losing any items on your Mac that haven't been backed up to the cloud.
+We recommend storing as much as possible with a cloud provider, such as Dropbox or Apple iCloud.

 Another way to improve Mac performance

 What happens if you run a Mac diagnostics and it comes back with nothing?
 Does this mean you need to buy a new Mac?
 Or give up using Mac altogether, switching to another device and operating system?

 An Apple Diagnostics or Hardware Test that reports a lack of problems indicates it could be a software issue.
 Another alternative worth exploring, especially if your Mac is overheating or slowing down, is that your storage is too full of junk, clutter, applications, and duplicate files and photos.

 On average, Mac users have 62GB of data, files, apps, and images they do not need.
 Too many files slow down and overheat computers, making them difficult to use and causing them to crash more often.